 - An intervention in itself, with consequences for health, both positive and sometimes negative

 With more and more people being diagnosed with autism, it is important to ask why, if, and how, diagnosis is of benefit.
 We carry out our research through listening to the views and experiences of adults who have a diagnosis of autism.
-If this describes you and you would like to participate in our research please contact us on firstname.lastname@example.org.
-We also hope to hear from clinicians about their experiences diagnosing autism via our partner organisations.
+We also work with clinicians’ hearing about how the make decisions when diagnosing autism via our partner organisations.